 Frequently Asked Questions - Digital Signatures

 You can create a timestamp of your data without using the Digital Signature option.
 Below is information about creating your personal digital signature if you choose to use this option.
-Creating a personal digital signature is a little more complicated because it involves using a personal signing key - explained below.
+For example, by using Adobe Reader or Microsoft Office.
+Creating a personal digital signature is a little more complicated because it involves using a personal signing key - some information is below that we hope is helpful.
+DigiStamp is not a vendor of "signing certificate"

 You will need a signing certificate to create a signature.
-This is not required if you will just be using the timestamp capability.
+This is not required if you will just be using the timestamp capability ( in Adobe products you can create just a timestamp.
+In Microsoft products you need to first create a signature).

 In brief, a signing certificate binds the identity of the person to a signing key.
 The Certificate Authority(CA) issues a signing certificate in a process that confirms the identity of the requester.
 Synonyms for a signing certificate include public key certificate and x.509 certificate.